 Learn To Hand Letter

-You want to learn to hand letter… I know, which is why I decided to do a big resource post for you; someone who wants a no muss no fuss hobby that requires practice but zero clean up.
+You want to learn to hand letter… I know that, which is why I decided to do this huge resource post for you; someone who wants a no muss no fuss hobby that requires mindful practice but zero clean up.

-How to learn hand lettering with these Free Resources:
+How to learn hand lettering with these INCREDIBLE Resources!!

 2. Introduction to Hand Lettering from Megan Wells